AshtonElliott/ConfliBERT-dockerV2/README.md

 docker build --build-arg DEVICE=gpu -t conflibertgpu .
 ```

-Note that "conflibbertgpu" and "conflibertgpu" are simply names.
+Note that "conflibertgpu" and "conflibertgpu" are simply names.

 ---